adobe-research/CapMAS/README.md

 | [LURE (Zhou et al., 2024)](https://github.com/YiyangZhou/LURE)|	57.2|	51.9|	31.2|	46.8|
 | [Volcano (Lee et al., 2024)](https://github.com/kaistAI/Volcano)|	63.9|	53.7|	44.1|	53.9|

 *All methods, except for LRV and LURE, use LLaVA-v1.5-7B, while the LRV and LURE methods employ the MiniGPT-4 model as provided by their respective authors.
+*The difference in Coverage scores compared to the paper is because we conducted an additional round of review and refinement on the VQA samples after the paper was written.
+*These results are based solely on the IIW-400 dataset (aar_test_04600.jpg – aar_test_04999).

 ## References
 1. [DOCCI (Onoe et al., ECCV 2024)](https://google.github.io/docci/#downloads)